Mold Removal in Maryland | Inspection, Testing & Remediation

 - Does the home suffer from stale air or poor ventilation?

 After a visual assessment, every potential mold remediation project will then continue with testing of air quality and affected organic material in the subject property area of contamination.
-Based in Gaithersburg and Frederick, MD and serving Bethesda, Rockville, Laurel, Columbia, and surrounding areas, we have over 25 years of experience in serving homeowners of central Maryland.
+Based in Gaithersburg and Frederick, MD and serving Hagerstown, Rockville, Laurel, Columbia, and surrounding areas, we have over 25 years of experience in serving homeowners of central Maryland.

 Below are a few examples from actual mold inspections: